pombredanne/gitlab.com-yaroslaff-hashget-wiki/Intro.md

 ## With hashget you can change backup policy
 Hashget archive makes backups smaller and much cheaper.
 With these changes now you can:
 1. Backup more often.
 Not monthly but every night.
 2. Complete backup.
-Do not backup just /home and /etc, backup whole VM (with all /opt packages, /usr/local/bin scripts, cron jobs etc. If will not forget anything if you will backup all).
+Do not backup just /home and /etc, backup whole VM (with all /opt packages, /usr/local/bin scripts, web applications with your patches, cron jobs etc. You will not forget anything if you will backup everything.).

 ## Risks
 Hashget archives is self-sufficient in 'same world', but will not be if world will change a lot (e.g. Debian snapshot project will close).